Soft Tissue Injuries After a Car Accident in Illinois: Why They Matter

 Are soft tissue injuries worth pursuing in a car accident claim?

 Yes.
 Soft tissue injuries can cause chronic pain, long-term mobility limitations, and substantial medical expenses.
-Insurance companies often try to minimize these claims, but with proper medical documentation and legal representation, soft tissue injury cases can result in meaningful compensation.
+Illinois law makes them fully compensable, medical bills, lost wages, and pain and suffering included, when they are properly documented.
+Insurance companies often try to minimize these claims, but with consistent treatment records and legal representation, soft tissue injury cases can result in meaningful compensation.

 How long does it take for soft tissue injuries from a car accident to heal?